Pritam-Paul/ML-app-on-Credit-Card-Fraud-Detection/README.md

 6. The biggest problem is faced was handling the overfitting.
 Choosing between the resampling techniques both Oversampling and undersampling was a bit of a challenge.
 Finally I selected RandomUnderSampling as it did not show overfitted results.

+7.Working with such a large dataset is always a challenge and this helped me learn a lot .

 ## Screenshots